Sam Mckay

 This article will help you understand if your vessel needs to be documented, and how to get your Certificate of Documentation from the Coast Guard.

-Vessels (Inspected or Uninspected) that are greater than 5 net tons and engage in domestic or coastwise trade must have a Certificate of Documentation (COD) on board bearing a valid endorsement for the activity in which it is engaged (46 CFR 67).
+Any vessel (Inspected or Uninspected) greater than 5 net tons engaged in domestic or coastwise trade must have a Certificate of Documentation (COD) on board bearing a valid endorsement for the activity in which it is engaged (46 CFR 67).

 Vessels greater than 27 feet are likely over the five ton minimum requirement.